 It's best to talk to your Vet, shelter or breeder for the recommended food.
 Most shelters and breeders will give you some puppy food to take home.
 Then, when you take your pup to its first Veterinary visit, you can discuss food options.

 While training your pup, you will most likely be using treats as a reward.
 It's best to find something small, low in calories, with no artificial flavors or colors.
 Additionally, while training Rocket, I paired the treats with a clicker for positive reinforcement.

 An ID tag will have your pup's name and contact info in case he escapes.
-They even have Smart Tags which come with a unique ID number so you don't have to engrave your personal information.
-Once your pup gets settled in, microchipping your dog is a great idea.
+Smart Tags are a good choice because they are Bluetooth enabled and can be tracked by your cell phone.
+Once your pup gets settled in, microchipping your dog is also a great idea.
 The vet will be able to do this for you.

 You can put the blanket in the crate or use it while cuddling your puppy.
 I am a big fan of using baby blankets because they are a good size and very soft.
 Just be sure to keep an eye on them because puppies love to chew blankets!

 Towels dedicated to the pup are always great to have on hand.
 Use them to dry your puppy after a bath or put them in their crate if they are prone to chewing on blankets or dog beds.